dvingo/fulcro-release-build-incl-pprint/README.md

 The references are missing to the "90%" of people.

-update.
-To attempt fixing this try using ns-aliases to these stubs:
+So, if you are one of the lucky 10 per-centers then you may try using stub namespaces to deal with this issue:

 https://github.com/fulcrologic/guardrails/blob/develop/src/main/com/fulcrologic/guardrails/noop.cljc